Mennonite Sports Organization

 Games are played using first-class facilities of Lancaster Mennonite High School.

-The registration fee is just $50 per player; additional players in a family are $25 each, up to a maximum of $100/family.
+The registration fee is just $65 per player; additional players in a family are $25 each, up to a maximum of $110/family.
 A team shirt is provided.

 Practice and Game Schedule

-You will be assigned to a team and practice location based on the practice site nearest your home address.
+You will be assigned to a team by the program director.
 Special requests will be considered.

 Practice will be one afternoon or evening per week.
 Most games will be played Saturday morning.